supernova4869/s_mmpbsa/README.md

 Release file: https://github.com/supernova4869/s_mmpbsa/releases/latest, where "s_mmpbsa.exe" and "s_mmpbsa" are s_mmpbsa executable files on Windows and Linux operation systems, respectively.

 ## Citation
-The [introduction paper of s_mmpbsa](https://www.mdpi.com/1420-3049/31/10/1683) has been published:
+The [introduction paper of s_mmpbsa](https://www.mdpi.com/1420-3049/31/10/1683) has been published.

-The developer would be deeply grateful if you appropriately cite s_mmpbsa in your research as follows:
+The developer would be deeply grateful if you use s_mmpbsa and appropriately cite it in your research as follows:

 ```
 @article{s_mmpbsa,